presscustomizr/customizr/readme.txt

 #######################  Changelog ######################
 = 3.3.21 April 29th 2015 =
+added: support for the map method in the array prototype for old ie browsers -ie8
 Fix: use the correct post id when retrieving the grid layout Improved : jquery.fancybox.js loaded separately when required Updated : underscore to 1.8.3